-3.24 The process for managing two or more "Interactive Connection Applications" will be as set out in paragraphs Error!
-Reference source not found. to 2.27
+3.24 The process for managing two or more "Interactive Connection Applications" will be as set out in paragraphs 2.20 to 2.26.

 Transitional arrangements

 3.25 A POC Offer issued by us will include a Connection Charge calculated in accordance with our Connection Charging Methodology, which is current at the time of issue.
 If you accept our POC Offer and the connection work is completed within the prescribed periods set out in it, the POC Offer shall remain valid even if our Connection Charging Methodology should change, by approval of the Authority, in the interim period between acceptance of the POC Offer and completion of the connection work.